Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Introduction/Motivation

 \section{Introduction/Motivation}

-Electronic structure methods became more important over the recent years.~\cite{Becke2014_18A301,verma2020_302} These methods are known from an experimental perspective as a supporter to verify determined trends, to determine properties which are not easily accessible through additional experiments~\cite{Trepte2015_17122,Ruhlig2017_3963,Taubert2017_942,Schwalbe2017_48}, or as a black-tool box to explain experimental observations~\cite{Trepte2017_10020,Trepte2018_25039,Forster2012_856,Pfaff2012_6761,Seidel2013_601}.
-While not being recognized or accepted by everyone, the role of electronic structure methods has changed significantly over the years.
-Screening for novel materials utilizing purely theoretical and/or computational frameworks saves time, work and money.~\cite{Schwalbe2016_8075,Friedrich2019_1,Mehl2021_083608,Trepte2021_630,Friedrich2021_} Nowadays, DFT is also used within the field of machine learning (ML) on the one hand to make DFT faster through ML strategies~\cite{Ellis2021_035120} and to speed-up calculations or to find better novel approximations for exchange-correlation functionals~\cite{Brown2021_2004,Kirkpatrick2021_1385}.
+Electronic structure methods have become more important over recent years.~\cite{Becke2014_18A301,verma2020_302} These methods can be used to verify experimental observations.~\cite{Forster2012_856,Pfaff2012_6761,Seidel2013_601,Trepte2017_10020,Trepte2018_25039} However, the role of electronic structure methods has changed significantly over the years, as they allow to determine properties which are not easily accessible by experiments~\cite{Trepte2015_17122,Ruhlig2017_3963,Taubert2017_942,Schwalbe2017_48}.
+Screening for novel materials utilizing purely theoretical and/or computational frameworks saves time, work and money.~\cite{Schwalbe2016_8075,Friedrich2019_1,Mehl2021_083608,Trepte2021_630,Friedrich2021_} The leading methodology is Kohn-Sham (KS) density functional theory (DFT)~\cite{Kohn1965_A1133}, based on its suitable accuracy and reasonable numerical effort.
+Machine learning (ML) strategies are used to speed-up DFT~\cite{Ellis2021_035120} even more or to find novel density functional approximations (DFAs)~\cite{Brown2021_2004,Kirkpatrick2021_1385}.
+The accuracy of novel DFAs~\cite{Sun2015_036402,Furness2020_8208,Kirkpatrick2021_1385} is getting closer to chemical accuracy.

-Density functional theory (DFT) is one of the leading methodologies based on two main pillars, i.e., suitable accuracy and reasonable numerical effort.
-Certainly, any approximation comes with limitations.
-Some of the limitations of DFT may at least partially be attributed to the so-called self-interaction error (SIE).
-In a figurative description, the electrons in DFT can see and feel themselves, which of course is not the case in reality.
-Based on the efforts of various groups density functional approximations (DFAs) become better in reaching chemical accuracy, as better approximations for the last unknown piece in DFT - the correct universal exchange-correlation functional - are available\,\cite{Sun2015_036402,Furness2020_8208,Kirkpatrick2021_1385,Brown2021_2004}.